This is Part 4 of 4 of the Weave Cloud core tutorial series.

 Note: do not select the Private networking option for your droplets.
 Selecting this option will prevent the setting up of the Kubernetes cluster to fail.
 See section Initialize the Master for more details.

-2. Edit a Weave Cloud Instance Name
+2. Add a New Weave Cloud Instance

 Sign up or log into Weave Cloud.

 Create a new instance or rename the default instance in Weave Cloud](https://cloud.weave.works).
 Weave Cloud instances are the primary workspaces for your application and provides a view onto your cluster and the application that is running on it.